gabe565/moreutils-go/README.md

 2. Extract the binary and place it in the desired directory.
 3. Run `moreutils install -sr DIRECTORY` to generate symlinks for each command.
 </details>

+## Rewrite Status

+Currently, all commands except for ifdata and lckdo are implemented.
+Ifdata is still a work-in-progress, and lckdo is deprecated in the original moreutils.
+Most flags are supported, but some are still being added.